lblancha528/mp-sorting-maven/README.md

 **Notes to Self**
 * Merge sort loops infinitely.
 Identical to example code.
+* Merge sort cannot be done in place.
+Need to create a helper array??
 * Work log:
     11/11/24    5-6:30pm       1.5hrs
                 9-10:30pm      1.5hrs